jekwok/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

 6. Run the following command to designate the document library as an organization assets library:

     ```PowerShell
-    Add-SPOOrgAssetsLibrary -LibraryUrl <URL> [-ThumbnailUrl <URL>] [-OrgAssetType <ImageDocumentLibrary or OfficeTemplateLibrary>] [-CdnType <Public or Private>]
+    Add-SPOOrgAssetsLibrary -LibraryUrl <URL> [-ThumbnailUrl <URL>] [-OrgAssetType <ImageDocumentLibrary or OfficeTemplateLibrary or OfficeFontLibrary>] [-CdnType <Public or Private>]
     ```

 LibraryURL is the absolute URL of the library to be designated as a central location for organization assets.
 ThumbnailURL is the URL for the image file that you want to appear in the card's background in the file picker; this image must be on the same site as the library.
 The name publicly displayed for the library will be the name of the library on the SharePoint site.
 OrgAssetType is either ImageDocumentLibrary or OfficeTemplateLibrary.
 If you don't specify the OrgAssetType, the library will be designated as an image library by default.
 If you don't specify the CdnType, it will enable a private CDN by default.
+You **must** specify a public CDN when designating a font library.
 [Learn more about the Add-SPOOrgAssetsLibrary cmdlet](/powershell/module/sharepoint-online/add-spoorgassetslibrary).

-Example:
+Examples:

 > `Add-SPOOrgAssetsLibrary -LibraryURL https://contoso.sharepoint.com/sites/branding/Assets -ThumbnailURL https://contoso.sharepoint.com/sites/branding/Assets/contosologo.jpg -OrgAssetType ImageDocumentLibrary`
+>
+> `Add-SPOOrgAssetsLibary -LibraryUrl https://constosofonts.sharepoint.com/FontLibrary -OrgAssetType OfficeFontLibary -CdnType Public`

 > [!NOTE]
 > Adding an organization assets library will enable a content delivery network (CDN) for your organization to provide fast and reliable performance for shared assets.
 You'll be prompted to enable a CDN for each organization asset library you add.
 For more information, see [Content Delivery Networks (CDNs)](/office365/enterprise/content-delivery-networks).

+7. **Only when adding a custom organization font**, run the following extra command to upload your font library to its URL and to generate the font catalog:

+    ```PowerShell
+    Set-SPOCustomFontCatalog -FontFolder <Local Font Folder Location>  -LibraryUrl <Document Library SharePoint URL>
+    ```
+Example:
+> `Set-SPOCustomFontCatalog -FontFolder “C:\ProgramData\Fonts” -LibraryUrl “https://contosofonts.sharepoint.com/FontLibary”`

 ## Related commands